 Quite the cute little tale to recount, right?
 But this is often not the case.
 A week before the incident, a plantation worker had almost been mauled to death by two Sloth Bears in the same region.
 In central India's Kanha–Pench wildlife corridor, for example, human deaths due to human-animal conflict are more in the case of Sloth Bears than "man-eating" tigers.
 The 16,000sq.km. corridor, which is also home to 442 villages, recorded 255 bear attacks between 2004 and 2016.

-Sloth Bears frequently venture into human-dominated spaces and is known to occasionally enter agricultural fields in search of food.
-Maybe they are rightly feared for their aggression and unpredictability (which is their primary response to threat), but much of this is our undoing.
+Sloth Bears frequently venture into human-dominated spaces and are known to occasionally enter agricultural fields in search of food.
+Maybe they are rightly feared for their aggression and unpredictability (which is their primary response to threats), but much of this is our undoing.
 Habitat loss and forest degradation are the two main threats to the species.
-With almost all bear habitats outside Protected Areas cleared for agriculture, mining etc., it is difficult for bears to migrate and forces them to spill even more into human-dominated spaces.
+With almost all bear habitats outside Protected Areas cleared for agriculture, mining etc., it is difficult for bears to migrate which forces them to spill even more into human-dominated spaces.